Minzzigle/bbc-learning-english/jongun/Shopping with confidence.md

 - How would you like to pay? cash or credit card.
 - Thank you for your recommendation.
 But I'd like to be recommended a book writen in English.
 Because I'm a student.
 What kind of book would you like to recommend?
-- It's very expensive. is It serious?
-This mouse is 100 dallor.
+- It's very expensive. is it serious?
+This mouse is 100 dollar.